 Pendennis Castle is open from 10am to 5pm every day.
 It costs £12.20 for adults to visit and £7.30 for children.
 If you visit a few English Heritage attractions per year, it might be worth becoming an English Heritage member.

 National Maritime Museum

-The National Maritime Museum is based in Falmouth and covers everything sea related – which, you may have guessed, is vital in Cornwall!
+The National Maritime Museum one of the best things to do in Falmouth and covers everything sea related – which, you may have guessed, is vital in Cornwall!
 The museum describes Cornwall’s historic reliance to the sea and how this has evolved over time, as well as explores some maritime issues.

 It’s a really interesting museum that’s great to visit when you can’t actually enjoy the Cornish sea – when the rain clears up, you should have much more of an understanding toward it!